Yuanchu/adv_algo/README.md

 ## Introduction

 This is the course project GitHub repository for COMSW4995-008 Advanced Algorithm.
+We chose an implementation-based project, and applied Nearest Neighbor Search and Similarity Search algorithms to a real-world dataset.

+We plan to explore Scopus, the largest abstract and citation database provided by Elsevier in 2004.
+The interface of our algorithm would be to output N most similar articles on an input article, based on the similarity of their abstracts.

+This repo provides helpful utility methods to create embeddings for words and sentences, either by directly loading pre-trained models or through training a fresh neural network from the ground.
+More importantly, it also provides implementation for the following algorithms: vanilla LSH via the FALCONN package, Neural LSH, Graph-based partitioning and Hierarchical NSW.
+For the course project, we implemented all four methods and compared their results.

 ## Authors
 - Yuanchu Dang